 Ellen Hopkins has edited an incredible collection of essays.
 Our favourite authors and characters discuss everything from role models, the verse format, addiction in all its forms, and who addiction is really affecting: the user and everyone who cares about the user.
 Finally, the reality of drug abuse isn’t embellished, but accurately and honestly depicted by those who’ve witnessed it first-hand.

-“Kristina’s” essay explores addiction through the eyes of a sober addict.
+“Kristina’s” essay explores addiction through the perspective of a sober addict.
 Readers have their eyes opened to a little more of her story’s truth: more devastation and more unbelievable consequences.
 Finally, parts of “Kristina’s” story can be told by the addict herself.
-Particularly, I found “Kristina’s” confession about manufacturing meth and witnessing a murder incredibly moving.
+Particularly, I found “Kristina’s” confession about manufacturing meth and witnessing a murder startling.
 How many people can honestly say they’ve experienced things like that, let alone admit to having those experiences?
 To top it all off, “Kristina” is a beautiful writer, even despite her permanent brain damage.
 To know now that the real-life “Kristina” has returned to her crystal meth addiction is heartbreaking.
 Her words are so honest and powerful, “Kristina” can hit home just like her mother does.

-Eleven-year-old Orion Hopkins’ essay is also startlingly realistic.
+Eleven-year-old Orion Hopkins’ essay is also startling.

 I love that we get to hear from “Kristina’s” first-born child: who better can tell of the destruction that another’s drug use has on other people (excluding Ellen, of course)?
 We’ve been reading about this boy from his infancy through to the future, and in that we feel like we know him.
 Throughout the Crank trilogy, we constantly pulled for “Hunter,” hoping his mother would find her way out of the darkness that is “the monster.”
 Everyone wants to know that her boy is alright.